§ 21.7. Temporary practice permits.

 (1) A currently-licensed registered nurse who wishes to practice professional nursing during the period from the date of submission of the Applicant Data Sheet of the application for licensure until the Board makes a determination on the application for licensure or 1 year, whichever comes first, shall:

 (2) An individual applying for a temporary practice permit for a currently-licensed registered nurse shall demonstrate proficiency in English by submitting proof that the individual’s nursing education program was conducted in English or that the individual has received a passing score on a Board-approved English proficiency examination.
-A list of Board-approved English proficiency examinations is available upon request to the Board.
+The Board will make available a list of Board-approved English proficiency examinations on its web site.
 This information must be submitted with the Applicant Data Sheet of the application for licensure.

 (3) Within 45 days of the date the temporary practice permit is issued, an individual who has been granted a temporary practice permit for a currently-licensed registered nurse shall submit the Verification of Licensure Form of the application for licensure and shall: